timoxley/best-practices/README.es.md

 * Adding or using registries
 * Adding or using service locators

-###Flaw #4: La clase hace demasiado
+###Falla #4: La clase hace demasiado
 #### Se&ntilde;ales de alerta

-* Summing up what the class does includes the word “and”
+* Al resumir lo que hace la clase se incluye el conector "y".
 * Class would be challenging for new team members to read and quickly “get it”
-* Class has fields that are only used in some methods
+* La clase tiene atributos que son utilizados s&oacute;lo en algunos m&eacute;todos.
 * Class has static methods that only operate on parameters

 [Fuente](http://misko.hevery.com/code-reviewers-guide/)